confluentinc/cp-ansible/docs/index.rst

 * generated keytabs
 * generated SSL certificates

 Keytabs and SSL certificates should be located on the host where you are running Ansible from.
-This allows the playbook to be pointed towards them so it can copy them to the appropriate locations on your behalf.
+This allows the playbook to be pointed towards them so it can copy them to the appropriate locations.

-1. Clone the CP-Ansible repostiory on your deployment host.
+1. Clone the CP-Ansible repository on your deployment host.

 ``git clone git@github.com:confluentinc/cp-ansible.git``